georgef3/Introductory-Python/README.md

 # Introductory-Python

-### This will help me organize my Python notebooks from Coursera
+### This will help me organize my Python notebooks from Coursera.